 Upon receiving any updates to the data elements listed in Section 4.6.f from the Registrant, Registrar shall promptly, and no later than within five (5) business days, update its database and provide such updates to the Registry Services Provider.

-Business Dealings, Including with Registrant.
+Business Dealings, including with Registrant.
 Registrars must comply with the laws, rules and administrative regulations of the all relevant governmental agencies.

 Registrar shall require all Registrants to enter into an electronic or written registration agreement with Registrar.